Prof. Dr. Antje Bruns (Chairholder)

 M.Sc.
 Sara Larijani (Doctoral Researcher)

-Sara graduated with a Bachelor's degree in Architecture from Tehran University in Iran and holds a Master degree in Resource Efficiency in Architecture and Planning from HafenCity University, Hamburg in which her focus was water-related issues in urban areas.
-She currently works on a self-defined project on the Karun River in Iran.
+Sara works on her Dissertation on Petro-Landscapes and the Karun River Basin in Iran.
+She holds a doctoral scholarship from Rosa-Luxemburg Stiftung.
+Sara also works as lecturer for the lab and offers courses on Energy Geography.
+She graduated with a Bachelor's degree in Architecture from Tehran University in Iran and holds a Master degree in Resource Efficiency in Architecture and Planning from HafenCity University, Hamburg in which her focus was water-related issues in urban areas.

 M.Sc.
 Nazmul Huq (Doctoral Researcher)